nzamani/sap-nw-abap-trial-docker/README.md

     - Just add 100 GB to the existing value :-)
     - You may want to increase the `Memory` in Docker's advanced settings (I chose `6 GiB`)

+    **IMPORTANT:** if you skip this step you may get an error during installation!

+1. Set **vm.max_map_count** to avoid intsallation error

+    For **NW ABAP 7.52** the installation tries to set **vm.max_map_count** in case it assumes it's value is too low.
+However, if that's the case you'll get an error similar to **sysctl: setting key "vm.max_map_count": Read-only file system**.
+So before starting the installation it’s important to set the value for **vm.max_map_count** to something equal to or higher than what the installation needs, otherwise the installation will try to increase the value and you’ll get the same error again and again...
+For me the value 1000000 worked just fine.
+Here is how you can change the value:

+    - Linux:
+        `sysctl -w vm.max_map_count=1000000`
+    - macOS wit Docker for Mac (FYI see also here):
+        `screen ~/Library/Containers/com.docker.docker/Data/vms/0/tty` or `screen ~/Library/Containers/com.docker.docker/Data/com.docker.driver.amd64-linux/tty` (one of them should work)
+        `sysctl -w vm.max_map_count=1000000`
+    - Windows and macOS with Docker Toolbox `docker-machine ssh`
+        `sudo sysctl -w vm.max_map_count=1000000`

+    Finally, check via `sysctl vm.max_map_count` and exit via `crtl+a` and `ctrl+d`.

+    For additional details see [here](https://www.elastic.co/guide/en/elasticsearch/reference/master/docker.html#docker-cli-run-prod-mode), [here](https://deployeveryday.com/2016/09/23/quick-tip-docker-xhyve.html), and [SAP Note 900929](https://launchpad.support.sap.com/#/notes/900929) which even recommends to use the maximum possible value of 2147483647 **for the sake of simplicity** (in a slightly different context).

 1. Install [Git](https://git-scm.com)

     On Windows I suggest to install Git Bash as well (you'll be asked during the installation process).